Hyehwa station protests: Government

 President Moon Jae-in denied allegations of bias in the police investigation process.
 He rejected the claims of protesters, saying, "In the case of male perpetrators, the rate of arrest and severe punishment was higher.
 In the case of female perpetrators, it was generally treated lightly.
 This is common sense."
 In South Korea, younger men do in fact tend to receive heavier punishments, especially when the victim is a woman.
-Moon was heavily criticized by the protestors, who campaigned on the promise that he would be a "feminist president"; protestors said he had gone back on those promises and was refusing to listen to their concerns.
+Moon was heavily criticized by the protesters, who campaigned on the promise that he would be a "feminist president"; protesters said he had gone back on those promises and was refusing to listen to their concerns.

 Ministry of Gender Equality and Family Minister Chung Hyun-back stated on 16 May 2018 that she would discuss concerns with the Hongik University investigation with police officials.
 Chung visited the third rally on July 7 to voice her support for them and better understand their concerns.

-Police were deployed to secure the protests and prevent clashes between protestors, passerby, and police.
-A large number of female officers were assigned to the protests compared to male officers; a police detective told reporters this was to ensure there were no misunderstandings between protestors and police.
+Police were deployed to secure the protests and prevent clashes between protesters, passerby, and police.
+A large number of female officers were assigned to the protests compared to male officers; a police detective told reporters this was to ensure there were no misunderstandings between protesters and police.